GaryAB/Solax-Power-Meter/readme.md

 Displays PV power, battery power, excess power to grid and the current battery state of charge.
 Also displays power used from the grid during peak (daytime) and off-peak (nighttime) periods.
+Meter.7.6.py adds a charging meter to show the power used to charge the batteries.

 ![](/Pictures/Grid.jpg)